livingdocsIO/documentation/guides/watching_documents.md

 ### Project config
-On the top level of the project config, certain _actions groups_ can be defined.
+Certain _actions groups_ can be defined within the [project config for notifications](../reference-docs/project-config/notifications.md).

 With the _action groups_ you can define the types of changes a certain group is interested in.